Insights 101 | Environmental Pollution Insurance in Canada explained

 - Malfunctioning, crumbling or leaking of older buildings and pipes, causing contamination

 Pollution is an unpredictable, costly exposure that your business needs to consider as part of its risk management program.
-While a lot of pollution-related incidents can be prevented, there is always the possibility for an unexpected spill, contamination or environmental condition to occur or surface.
+While a lot of pollution-related incidents can be prevented, there is always the possibility for an unexpected spill, contamination or environmental condition to occur on the surface.
 That is why Canadian environmental pollution insurance coverage might be a key Canadian insurance product to protect your company.
-Call an ALIGNED Insurance broker to learn more about Canadian environmental pollution insurance coverage today.